pariyaab/Build-CNN-Model-for-EEG-Classification/README.md

 # Build-CNN-Model-for-EEG-Classification
-The target of this project is to build a model that can recognize seizure from signals. the process will be described bellow:
+The target of this project is to build a model that can recognize seizure from signals. the process will be described below:

 ### 1. Loading Dataset
 In this project, first, we load a dataset from the three first folders of this source: https://physionet.org/content/chbmit/1.0.0/